Add properties and leases

 The product starts with a simple operating principle: property and lease data should become reminders, tasks, and visible history.
 Manorly keeps the daily question in front of the landlord: what needs attention now?

 It is deliberately not a full property-management ERP.
-The first surface is narrow: leases, rent follow-ups, renewal notices, maintenance checks, cleaning or turnover tasks, documents, notifications, and audit-friendly event history.
+The core surface is focused: leases, rent follow-ups, renewal notices, maintenance checks, cleaning or turnover tasks, documents, notifications, and audit-friendly event history.
+At launch it grows teeth: a tenant portal, lease e-signatures, online rent payments, and read-only owner insights.

 Product record